DISCOVERIES > Let there be light

 "They bounce around inside the gas, they reflect off the disk's surface, and their wavelengths change along the way," he explained.
 "Eventually, they reach some distant light collector--a numerically approximated observer--which provides the predicted light output of our simulation."

-The researchers' simulations were run on the Ranger supercomputer at the Texas Advanced Computing Center, built with support from the National Science Foundation, which also funded the group's research.
+The researchers' simulations were run on the Ranger supercomputer at the Texas Advanced Computing Center, built with support from the National Science Foundation (NSF), which also funded the group's research.

 The simulations were the highest resolution thin disk simulations ever performed, with the most points and the smallest length-scales for numerical cells, allowing the researchers to resolve very small features.
 Varying only the rate at which the black holes accrete gas, they were able to reproduce the wide range of X-ray states seen in observations of most galactic black hole sources.